 Having a sleek and professional email design will build trust in your brand.

 A good email marketing service is equipped with features to aid email design.
 Most provide responsive email templates and easy-to-use email editors so you can promote your brand with beautifully designed emails – without having to hire a graphic designer or spend hours coding.
+(And if not, then there are lots of free template resources waiting for you online!)

 Inserting images, adding buttons that redirect to web pages, ensuring emails display correctly on mobile devices – it’s functionalities like these that can drastically improve your email marketing results.
 You won’t find them in Gmail though.